ho-thanh-und/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list applicants
+1. User lists applicants (UC01)
-2. QuickHire shows a list of applicants
-3. User requests to delete a specific applicant in the list
+2. User requests to delete a specific applicant in the list
-4. QuickHire deletes the person
+3. QuickHire deletes the person

     Use case ends.